What is modern slavery?

 - purpose, i.e. for the purpose of exploitation or forced labour.

-Current estimates by the Home Office (2014) suggest that there are 13,000 men, women and children known to have been trafficked into or in the UK, for:
+The most current estimate of the scale of modern slavery in the UK was produced by the Home Office in 2014 (Home Office, 2017).
+The report suggests that there are 13,000 men, women and children known to have been trafficked into or in the UK, for:

 - domestic work